Free Speech Reading List

 The landscape of free speech is intricate and multifaceted.
 Understanding its principles, historical context, and contemporary challenges is crucial for informed dialogue.
 The following books offer diverse perspectives to deepen your exploration of this vital subject.

-MIT Free Speech Alliance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+MIT Free Speech Alliance is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, MFSA earns from qualifying purchases.
-When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 The Chicago Canon on Free Inquiry and Expression